Header image Gail Baxter

 As an exhibiting textile artist Gail’s craft heritage is in bobbin lace but she has long broken free from the traditional constraints to pursue her own style of contemporary lace.
 For Gail the term ‘lace’ does not require the use of specific techniques or stitch patterns, it is perhaps best summed up as; a pattern of constructed holes, random or geometric as the subject requires and constructed in whatever medium is most appropriate.

-It considers the ways in which lacunae in archives challenge the conventional meaning of museum text and therefore the meaning of objects.
+Case studies have been undertaken at Birmingham Museum & Art Gallery and the International Centre for Lace and Fashion in Calais.
+The research considers the ways in which lacunae in archives challenge the conventional meaning of museum text and therefore the meaning of objects.
 It also looks at the relationship between the lacunae in the archive and the established reading of the archive as the solid foundations of historical accuracy.

-Latest Work
+Recent Work